 Neuroimaging Career Event | webinar on 7 December 2022

-Two neuroimaging experts from academia – Valerio Zerbi (EPFL, Switzerland) and industry – Thomas Bonasera (GSK, UK) will be joining our career panel.
-They will be sharing with us their personal experiences and insights into their careers, tips and advice; and the steps they took to become the excellent scientists they are today!
+Two neuroimaging experts from academia – Valerio Zerbi (EPFL, Switzerland) and industry – Thomas Bonasera (GSK, UK) joined our career panel.
+They shared their personal experiences and insights into their careers with us, offered tips and advice, and we learned about the steps (backwards and forwrd) they took to become the excellent scientists they are today!

-We are also delighted to hear from Anouk Lafortune (Marie Skłodowska-Curie Actions) who will be sharing with us more about their prestigious fellowship scheme.
+We were also delighted to hear from Anouk Lafortune (Marie Skłodowska-Curie Actions) who shared her expertise on the prestigious fellowship scheme with us.

-This career panel is presented to you by the ESMI’s Neuroimaging Study Group in partnership with the ESMI’s Swiss young Molecular Imaging Community.
+This career panel was presented to you by the ESMI’s Neuroimaging Study Group in partnership with the ESMI’s Swiss young Molecular Imaging Community.

 Scope, Relevance, and Objectives